objectbox/objectbox-azure-sphere/README.md

 For setting up the basic environment, please check out [the official installation instructions](https://docs.microsoft.com/en-us/azure-sphere/install/overview) for Azure Sphere by Microsoft.

-Before running the demo application on the Azure Sphere development board, you need to start the ObjectBox HTTP database server with a database that has a schema which complies with the one in [`misc/TestEntity.fbs`](misc/TestEntity.fbs).
+Before running the demo application on the Azure Sphere development board, you need to start the ObjectBox HTTP database server.
 Please see below for instructions on that.
 After that, identify the server machine's IP address and edit the value of [`Capabilities.AllowedConnections` in `app_manifest.json`](azure-sphere-test/app_manifest.json#L8).
 Because of its internal security features, the Azure Sphere device lets the demo application connect only to the IP addresses and hostnames specified here.